WenzyWong/bacNeo/doc/Manual.md

     Thank you for downloading bacNeo!

-    The tool is developed for predicting bacteria-derived neoantigens
+    The tool is developped for predicting bacteria-derived neoantigens, more detailed tutorial is available in doc/Manual.md

     bacNeo contains five modules, please check the usage down below

     Usage:

     --- Module 0 - Download databases
         (Download and build reference databases)
         bacNeo --download-db [-t THREADS]
         --download-db       Download and build reference databases
-                -t                  [Optional] Number of threads (Default threads = 16)
+        -t                  [Optional] Number of threads (Default: 16)
-        Note: The process is potentially time-consuming
+        Note: As database-construction is potentially time-consuming, you could also download the pre-constructed databases from Synapse (syn66327848 and syn66514464)

     --- Module 1 - Run bacc
         (Identify bacterial reads and abundance from WGS / WES / RNA-seq data)